 Appearances in the Analects of Confucius

-Zigong asked: “Why was ‘Kong-the-Cultured’ called ‘cultured’?”
-Confucius said: “He had an active mind, was fond of learning, and was not ashamed to listen and learn from his inferiors: that is why he was given the name.”
+Zigong asked: “Why was ‘Kong-the-Refined’ given the posthumous name of ‘Refined’?”
+Confucius said: “He was smart, fond of learning, and wasn’t ashamed to listen and learn from people of a lower social status: that is why he was given the name.”